Why did Uthman need to burn the many original manuscripts of the Quran?

 Who is Ubayy ibn Ka’b? the hadiths tell us he was the best reciter of the Quran.

 There were Qurans with 110 surahs.
 And there were Qurans with 116 surahs.
 And there were Qurans with 114 surahs?
 What are these additional surahs?
-Which ones should be in the Quran and which one should not be in the Quran?
+Which ones should be in the Quran and which ones should not be in the Quran?

 Who should make the decision?